Federated Credential Management

 Definition

-Federated Credential Management is a web identity concept and API family for letting a browser mediate login between three parties: the person using the browser, a relying party website, and an identity provider.
-The W3C FedCM draft defines it as a Web Platform API that allows users to log in to websites with federated accounts in a privacy-preserving manner.
+Federated Credential Management is a web identity concept and API family for letting a browser mediate login among three parties: the person using the browser, a relying party website, and an identity provider.
+The W3C FedCM draft describes it as a Web Platform API for letting users log in to websites with federated accounts in a privacy-preserving manner.

-FedCM is not a new identity provider, password manager, proof-of-personhood system, or AI system.
+FedCM is not a new identity provider, password manager, passkey system, proof-of-personhood scheme, digital wallet, or AI system.
 It is a browser-level interface around identity federation.
-Traditional web federation often depends on redirects, embedded iframes, and third-party cookies so that a site can ask an identity provider whether a user is signed in.
-FedCM moves more of that exchange into browser-controlled prompts and API calls.
-The goal is to keep useful "sign in with..." flows available while reducing identity tracking that occurs through cross-site cookies and hidden page elements.
+Traditional web federation often depends on redirects, embedded frames, and third-party cookies so that a site can ask an identity provider whether a user is signed in.
+FedCM moves more of that exchange into browser-controlled prompts, login-status state, and API calls.
+It can reduce some silent cross-site identity plumbing, but it does not decide legal identity, identity proofing, token trust, authorization policy, or downstream data use.

 The term belongs near Digital Identity, Data Minimization, Contextual Integrity, and Platform Governance.
-It is also relevant to AI agents because agentic web systems increasingly depend on identity, consent, delegated accounts, and browser-mediated access.
+It is also relevant to AI Agent Identity and AI Browsers and Computer Use, because delegated agents increasingly depend on browser sessions, consent prompts, and account boundaries.

 How It Works